How to Make Accurate Project Estimations

 It essentially means that, in most cases, the expected travel time will take 1050 minutes.

-How can it look in a real project estimate?
+How can the cost estimation process look in a real project estimate?
 Let us explain how we estimated the task 'Credits (Bank) & Prize claim' by PERT method for a social sports application.

 Example: Estimation by PERT method - Social Sports Application (fragment)